numbas/editor-docs/source/jme-reference.rst

 .. function:: rowvector(a1,a2,...,aN)

-    Create a row vector (:math:`n \times 1` matrix) with the given components.
+    Create a row vector (:math:`1 \times n` matrix) with the given components.
 Alternately, you can create a row vector from a single list of numbers.

     **Examples**:
         * ``rowvector(1,2)`` → ``matrix([1,2])``